Do You Really Know JavaScript’s ‘this’ Keyword?

 There are only 2 things that are hard in JavaScript —

-and everything else.
+thisand everything else.

-keyword works, then this is not the right place.
+If you are new to JavaScript and landed here to understand how the this keyword works, then this is not the right place.
 Please head to the MDN docs here.

 Okay.
 You're still reading this.
-So you believe you are an experienced JavaScript developer who understands this
+So you believe you are an experienced JavaScript developer who understands this.

 Would you mind going through a very quick exercise to prove it?